DeveloperDunne/Little-Rascal-Recipes/README.md

 2. Delete any of my previous comments.

-3. Logout from the website.
+3. Log out from the website.

 <br>